Profile information

 Space for parking camper vans

-Due to the narrow road with a few short stretches (150 meters) of dirt road you'll be able to get here only with a van - camper.
+You're very welcome however due to the road with a few short stretches (150 meters) of dirt road going up, you'll be able to get here only with a van - camper.

 How many Workawayers can stay?